Lauren Brymer, MA, LCPC, CADC

 Lauren Brymer graduated in 2004 with a Masters of Arts in Counseling Psychology from the Adler University (formerly Adler School of Professional Psychology) in Chicago, also receiving a certification in Drug and Alcohol Abuse Counseling.
-Lauren maintains a Illinois Licensed Clinical Professional Counselor (LCPC) license and a certification as a Certified Alcohol and Other Drug Abuse Counselor (CADC).
+Lauren is a Licensed Clinical Professional Counselor (LCPC) in Illinois, holds a certification as a Certified Alcohol and Other Drug Abuse Counselor (CADC) in Illinois, and is a Licensed Professional Counselor (LPC) in Mississippi.
 In 2018 and 2020, Lauren obtained her certifications in Internal Family Systems Model in Chicago from the Internal Family Systems Institute.

 In her time at Adler, Lauren learned a holistic approach to humankind with a strong emphasis on social interest.
 She later adopted this theory as a practice model because of its strength based approach to humankind.
 Lauren's beliefs in people's strong emphasis toward social purpose, positive functioning occurring from encouragement rather than discouragement, and drive to "belong in the world" laid the foundation for her private practice.